 8. Wels Catfish

 Wels catfish are huge freshwater fish that can reach an incredibly 16 feet long.
-These giants are found in lakes and rivers in Europe and are easily recognized by their broad, flat head and huge mouth.
+These giants are found in lakes and rivers in Europe and are easily recognized by their broad, flat heads and huge mouths.
 Wels catfish eat a range of worms, insects, fish, rodents, frogs, and birds.
-Their mouths contain rows of small but incredibly sharp teeth, and there has been numerous reports of this fearsome fish attacking and killing people, usually fishermen or unsuspecting swimmers.
+Their mouths contain rows of small but incredibly sharp teeth, and there have been numerous reports of this fearsome fish attacking and killing people, usually fishermen or unsuspecting swimmers.

 7. Moray Eel

 Despite looking more like a snake, moray eels are actually fish and are incredibly dangerous.
 There are around 200 species of moray eels worldwide and although most live in the sea, some are found in freshwater.
-Most moray eels can reach 5 feet and don’t have pectoral fins which some people mistake them for snakes.
+Most moray eels can reach 5 feet and don’t have pectoral fins which some people mistake for snakes.
 Moray eels eat mainly squid, octopus, crustaceans, and other fish.
 They often reside in rocky crevices and divers are often attacked by them.
 Moray eels are incredibly vicious when disturbed and attack with a lightening fast reflex.
 Their teeth are exceptionally strong and sharp and are angled backwards to prevent prey from escaping.
 This makes their bites extremely painful and wounds usually bleed heavily.
 Moray eels carry a toxin in their slime and mouth which destroys red blood cells.
 This toxin is thought to be the reason why their bites are so serious.